Driftrotor/V0.2r1-MiniSB-Pin-Guidler-Mod/README.md

 All you need are these THREE printed parts and a 3mm PIN 25-27mm long and your set!

-The pin provides a stable and precise pivot to provide a super stable guidler for your extrusion gears in the MiniSB ensuring a more consistent and longer lasting Toolhead for your V0!
+The pin provides a stable and precise pivot to give a super stable guidler for your extrusion gears in the MiniSB, ensuring a more consistent and longer lasting Toolhead for your V0!

-Printed with standard Voron Print Settings

-4 perimeters

-5 Top / Bottom layers

-40% infill

-All parts have been laid on a V0 bed for easy printing!

 NOTE, The PIN holes will require you to gently run a 3mm drill bit through them to give the perfect FIT for the PIN. this is purposefully done so that everyone gets that perfect FIT